 Suffolk County Department of Health Service Bathing Beach and Surface water; USGS continuous water quality monitoring at Peconic River Station; Shelter Island Station; Orient Harbor Station.
 Nitrogen Atmospheric Deposition Monitoring Program results (NADP).
-These are in alignment with the CWA Section 320 (j).

-PEP continues to monitor the oil injection Permeable Reactive Barrier (PRB) in Three Mile Harbor at Tanbark Creek in East Hampton as a new and novel technology to clean water.
-PEP began monitoring of this project in 2023 to assess success in nitrogen reduction at the immediate pore water monitoring wells and measure if there is a quantitative reduction in nitrogen downstream in Three Mile Harbor.
+PEP continues to monitor the oil injection Permeable Reactive Barrier (PRB) in Three Mile Harbor at Tanbark Creek in East Hampton.
+PEP funded the monitoring of this project for 2023 to assess success in nitrogen reduction at the immediate pore water monitoring wells and measure if there is a quantitative reduction in nitrogen downstream in Three Mile Harbor.
 The USGS-PEP Solute Transport Modeling Project is finalizing the dashboard for public use.
 PEP hosted stakeholder update meetings on October 6th and November 17th of 2024.
 PEP continues to support the Suffolk County Reclaim Our Water Initiative which provides increased protection of water resources.
 The Initiative used existing legal framework and County and Town grant and loan opportunities to assist homeowners in upgrading to Innovative and Alternative On-Site Wastewater Treatment Systems (I/A OWTS).
 PEP is partnering with Suffolk County to host and lead outreach events to promote the I/A OWTS program and disseminate information about the financial programs available.
 PEP continues the research on microplastics in the Peconics with the identification of polymers, additives, and pigments that can inform the source of microplastics in the environment.
 Identification of microplastic pollution